-Although some end-customers adopted Prisma Access as their secure work-from-home solution for the longer term, COVID-19 has affected our end-customers' spending and could lead them to delay or defer purchasing decisions, and lengthen sales cycles and payment terms, which could materially adversely impact our business, results of operations, and overall financial performance.
-Also, certain of our end-customers or partners have been and others may become credit or cash constrained, making it difficult for them to fulfill their payment obligations to us.
-The extent of the impact of COVID-19 on our operational and financial performance will depend on developments, including the duration and spread of the virus and its variants, impact on our end-customers' spending, volume of sales and length of our sales cycles, impact on our partners, suppliers, and employees, actions that may be taken by governmental authorities, and other factors identified in Part II, Item 1A "Risk Factors" in this Quarterly Report on Form 10-Q. The global supply chain and the semiconductor industry are experiencing significant challenges.
-We have seen supply chain challenges increase, including chip and component shortages, which have, in certain cases, caused delays for us in acquiring chips, components and inventory and have resulted in increased costs as compared to historic levels.
+We continue to monitor and respond to developments relating to COVID-19, which has resulted in significant global, social, and business disruption.
+The extent of the continued impact of COVID-19 on our operational and financial performance will depend on developments, including the duration and spread of the virus and its variants, impact on our end-customers' spending, volume of sales and length of our sales cycles, impact on our partners, suppliers, and employees, actions that may be taken by governmental authorities, and other factors identified in the "Risk Factors" section in Part II, Item 1A of this Quarterly Report on Form 10-Q. The global supply chain and the semiconductor industry continue to experience challenges.
+We have experienced supply chain challenges, including chip and component shortages, which have, in certain cases, caused delays for us in acquiring chips, components and inventory and have resulted in increased costs as compared to historic levels.
 While we incurred increased costs and experienced increased lead time for certain product deliveries to our end-customers, we continue to work to minimize the effects from supply chain challenges.
-Given the dynamic nature of these circumstances, the full impact of COVID-19 and other macroeconomic factors on our ongoing business, results of operations and overall financial performance cannot be reasonably estimated at this time.